Beginner's Set for Vintage Brio Labyrinth Puzzle Game

 Neue Platten C.jpg

 This is the second test for your patience: You glue the first partition stick to one of the beaver boards at the desired position.
-No matter what kind of glue you use, you shouldn't apply too much (it might ooze out) or too little (the piece won't be fixed reliably).
+No matter what kind of glue you use, don't apply too much (it might ooze out) or too little (the piece won't be fixed reliably).
 If you use a solvent-based adhesive, as I did, you might even lift the piece up again after having placed it in position, allowing the glue's solvent to evaporate somewhat faster.
 After placing it in position a second time, firmly press it down and let it rest until the glue is dry.
-Proceed with the remainder of the partitions – now there are only 71 of them left, anyway :-)
+Proceed with the remainder of the partitions – now there are only 71 of them left, anyway :-o

 Play!